jtassia/You-Dont-Know-JS/es6 & beyond/ch2.md

 It may seem strangely limiting that to use `y` for repeated matches, you have to manually ensure `lastIndex` is in the exact right position, as it has no move-ahead capability for matching.

-One possible scenario is if you knew that the match you care about is always going to be at a position that's a multiple of a number, like `0`, `10`, `20`, etc., you can just construct a limited pattern matching what you care about, but then manually set `lastIndex` each time before match to those fixed positions.
+Here's one possible scenario: if you know that the match you care about is always going to be at a position that's a multiple of a number (e.g., `0`, `10`, `20`, etc.), you can just construct a limited pattern matching what you care about, but then manually set `lastIndex` each time before match to those fixed positions.

 Consider: